jfcherng-sublime/ST-RainbowIndent/README.md

 },
 ```

+### How to Disable Rendering by Default and Enable Manually?

+You can set the `enabled_selector` plugin setting to `"nothing"`.
+Because no scope is named `nothing`, the plugin won't render indents.

+Then, you can enable rendering manually by one of the following ways.

+- From the command palette: `RainbowIndent: Disable for This View (Forced)`
+- From the context menu: `RainbowIndent` » `Disable for This View (Forced)`
+- Create and trigger a keybinding for the `rainbow_indent_view_toggle` command for convenience.

 ## Known Issues

 - There is no way to draw a region, where there is nothing, via ST's plugin APIs.